 The Proposal: The Urban Learning Park

-The increasing level of public transport and incoming technology, ‘driverless cars’, offer a new spatial opportunity to be activated, urban car parking buildings.
-They offer many opportunities as they are well located, usually near key public amenities, they offer a regular grid and flat or ramped surfaces which are good for accessibility, augmented reality, projection and display.
-The open sides and entrances offer no physical barrier to users and they are very strong, designed to hold many cars.
+Central carparking buildings offer many opportunities as they are well located, usually near key public amenities and they offer a regular grid and flat or ramped surfaces which are good for accessibility, augmented reality, projection and display.
+Structurally, these buildings are very strong, designed to hold many cars.
 (Contemporary art can often require very strong structures).
 The building would be naturally ventilated and lit.

-The roof space offers an international garden and outdoor cinema showing international films, with subtitles.
-Basic language skills can be learnt in each regional zone.
+To help combat ignorance, the roof space offers an international garden and outdoor cinema showing international films, with subtitles.
+Basic language skills can be learnt and practiced in each regional zone.
 These connect to a series of international food stalls, run by immigrants and refugees, where one can practice their newly acquired language skills with the staff as well as hear stories from their homelands.
 The selection of countries on display may change from time to time and will be generally based on countries where the incoming immigrants and refugees to the region have come from.

 - progressive education values experience over the memorisation and regurgitation of facts, teaching children how to think rather than what to think